-When creating a Logstore, the entire MD5 range is automatically divided evenly based on the specified number of shards.
-Each shard has a certain range within the following value range: [00000000000000000000000000000000,ffffffffffffffffffffffffffffffff).
+You must specify the number of shards when creating a Logstore.
+Then, the entire MD5 range is automatically divided evenly according to the specified number of shards.
+Each shard has a range, which can be expressed in the MD5 mode and must be within the following value range: [00000000000000000000000000000000,ffffffffffffffffffffffffffffffff).

-- BeginKey: indicates the start of the shard.
+- BeginKey: Indicates the start of the shard.
 This key is included in the shard range.

-- EndKey: indicates the end of the shard.
+- EndKey: Indicates the end of the shard.
 This key is excluded from the shard range.

-Each shard has certain service capacities.
+Each shard has certain service capacities:

 - Write: 5 MB/s, 2000 times/s

 - Read: 10 MB/s, 100 times/s

 We recommend that you plan the number of shards according to the actual data traffic.
 If the traffic exceeds the read/write capacities, split the shard in time to increase the number of shards so as to achieve greater read/write capacities.
 If the traffic is far less than the maximum read/write capacities of shards, we recommend that you merge the shards to reduce the number of shards so as to save the rental costs of shards.